Date: Aug 8, 2018

 For traditional dining, the Auction Restaurant serves up delicious homestyle breakfast, lunch and dinner and is located at the main entrance to the Auction & Flea Market.
 Favorites include Chicken and Noodles, Broasted Chicken, Breakfast Haystacks, and Fresh Fruit Pie.

 Visit the information booth located at the main SR 5 entrance for local brochures and to sign up for hourly flea market door prize drawings.

 Looking for a specific product type of vendor?
 There are three different ways to find your favorite booths:

 - Pick up a print vendor directory from any market entrance gate (Located in metal boxes).
 Vendors are organized based on product category and in alphabetical order.
 OR

-- Download the free Shipshewana Trading Place Mobile app for a directory that is search-able from your mobile device.
+- Download the free Shipshewana Trading Place Mobile app for a directory that is searchable from your mobile device.
 You can even save vendors for later by favoriting them.
 You'll also be able to see contact information and receive exclusive deals!
-Use the app on property while enjoying the flea market's free public wifi.
+Use the app on the property on the flea market's free wifi.

 - Plan your route.
 It's smartest, especially on busier extended holiday markets, to plan out your shopping day and your entrance and exit strategies.
 If you're driving in from the South, it's a lot easier to enter the flea market "the back way" from Farver St (200 N).
 Also be sure to pick up a flea market vendor directory guide from the entrances.
 Inside is a map of booth spaces and a listing of permanent vendors and their products and space numbers.
 If you see something you like, write down the booth number so you don't forget.